Sida's work in Serbia

 Progress has been made

-Approaching the EU
+Moving closer to the EU

 Reform cooperation in Serbia

-EU membership and economic development
+Integration with the EU and inclusive economic development

 Municipal cooperation to promote gender equality